 6) LA Chargers: Quarterback, Jordan Love, Utah State.
 The Chargers have a good roster on both sides of the ball.
 They need an athletic quarterback.
 The AFC West could be the best division in football next year.
 The Chargers need a franchise QB to compete with Patrick Mahomes and make plays against the Denver Broncos’ defense.
 Could love be a lesser version of Patrick Mahomes?

 7) Carolina Panthers: Wide Receiver, Jerry Jeudy, Alabama.
-A healthy Cam Newton and Christian McCaffrey need a 3rd option.
-Jeudy could be that number 1 wide-out that Newton desperately needs.
+A healthy Christian McCaffrey needs a WR.
+Jeudy could be that number 1 wide-ou.
 This teams needs someone to stretch the field and go over the middle.
 Jeudy can do both.

-8) Arizona Cardinals: Kyler Murray had a very good rookie season despite having no number 1 options on offense.
+8) Arizona Cardinals: Kyler Murray had a very good rookie season.
 I would not be surprised if Kliff Klingsbury goes for a WR, but the smart move here is taking OL, Mekhi Becton from Louisville.

 9) Jacksonville Jaguars: The Jags averaged 18 points per game last season and were 26th in 3rd down conversions.
 Cee Dee Lamb out of Oklahoma could catch 75 or more balls per year for any NFL team, but something tells me they want to replace Jalen Ramsey, who is playing for the LA Rams.
 Defensive back, Jeff Okudah, out of Ohio State could be in the Jags secondary for a decade.